-Fig. 76 Rear seat: release button right backrest 1, left backrest 2.
+Fig. 97 A Rear seat bench: release button 1, red mark 2.
+B Seat backrest folded forward.

-☐ Please first read and note the introductory information and heed the WARNINGS ⚠.
+Please first read and note the introductory information and heed the WARNINGS .

-The rear seat backrest is divided into 2 sections.
-Each section of the rear seat backrest can be folded down individually to increase luggage space.
+The rear seat bench is divided into 2 sections.
+Each section of the rear seat bench and backrest can be folded down individually to increase luggage space.

-Folding the rear seat backrest forward
+Folding the rear seat and backrest forward